nsagora/validation-components/README.md

 $ brew install carthage
 ```
 </details>

 3. Open `ValidationComponents.workspace`
 4. Build `ValidationComponents iOS` target
 5. Select the `ValidationComponents` playgrounds from the Project navigator.

 ### Email Predicate
+Use a `EmailPredicate` to evaluate if a given email address is syntactically valid.

 ```swift
 import ValidationComponents